lady-h-world/My_Garden/reading_pages/tour_guide.md

 #

-Each collection in this garden exhibits applied data science qualities, so does the seed.
-Traveling around this garden, you will witness a wide variety of seeds.
+Each collection in this garden exhibits some applied data science qualities, so do their sprouts.
+Traveling around this garden, you will witness a wide variety of them.
 No matter you are a beginner or a senior in data science, there is something fun awaits you to explore and to collect!

 ## Main Station 🍀